UPDATE 08/20: View my latest Hero Forge miniatures review here:

-Too Long; Didn't Read Summary: So, you probably just want to know, "How much better is the new Gray Plastic offering?"
+Too Long; Didn't Read Summary: So, you probably just want to know, "How much better is the new Premium Plastic offering?"
 In a word, immensely better.
 OK, that's technically two words.
-The new plastic offering from Shapeways means that the Hero Forge Gray Plastic miniatures are an order of magnitude more durable than the previous Ultra Detail figures.
-The detail of the Gray Plastic is also much better in my estimation than Ultra Detail (now somewhat ironically named).
-In summary, buy Gray Plastic.
-Avoid Ultra Detail.
+The new plastic offering from Shapeways means that the Hero Forge Gray Plastic miniatures are an order of magnitude more durable than the Ultra Detail figures from before.
+The detail of the Premium Plastic is also significantly better in my estimation than Ultra Detail was.
+In summary, buy Premium Plastic.
+Avoid Ultra Detail [Note: Ultra Detail is no longer offered].

 |The Bronze figurine works well as a |